Academy West provides the most medically credible and reliably professional evaluation, education, and intervention for

 Endurance is built on being efficient in your movement, not wasting anything.

 Whether you're running, rowing, cycling, or swimming, if your breathing mechanics are not optimal, you are eventually going to fatigue, which results in accessory muscle use.
 These muscles cost you more energy and often result in pain and dysfunction down the road, like limping on a sore leg.
 The extra 3-5% improvement from enhanced breathing can be the difference.
 How much farther could you go?

 Surgery and breathing are inseparable.
-Preparation and recovery are dependent on breathing effectively.
+Both preparation and recovery are helped by learning how to breathe more effectively.

-The higher you climb the lower the oxygen level in the air, making efficient breathing vital.
+The higher you climb the lower the oxygen concentration in the air, making efficient breathing crucial.

-Biologically we feel how we breathe and breath how we feel.
-Learn how to use breathing as a tool to control how you feel.
+Humans we feel how we breathe and breath how we feel.
+Understanding how your breathing can be helping or harming your anxiety is crucial.

 Odd as it may seem, there is reliable data linking breathing muscles and balance.